-If you live in Maryland, you’ve almost certainly seen ads for do-it-yourself (DIY) solar panel kits.
+If you live in Maryland, DC, you’ve almost certainly seen ads for do-it-yourself (DIY) solar panel kits.

 The advertised benefits of these home solar kits are impossible to ignore: